lemma-osu/sknnr/docs/pages/usage.md

 !!! warning
     An estimator must be fit with a `DataFrame` in order to use `return_dataframe_index=True`.

+!!! tip
+    In forestry applications, users typically store a unique inventory plot identification number as the index in the dataframe.

 ### Y-Fit Data

 The [GNNRegressor](api/estimators/gnn.md) and [MSNRegressor](api/estimators/msn.md) estimators can be fit with `X` and `y` data, but they also accept an optional `y_fit` parameter.
 If provided, `y_fit` is used to fit the ordination transformer while `y` is used to fit the kNN regressor.

+In forest attribute estimation, the underlying ordination transformations for these two estimators (CCA for GNN and CCorA for MSN) typically use a matrix of species abundances or presence/absence information to relate the species data to environmental covariates, but often the user wants predictions based not on these features, but rather attributes that describe forest structure (e.g. biomass) or composition (e.g. species richness).
+In this case, the species matrix would be specified as `y_fit` and the stand attributes would be specified as `y`.

 ```python
 from sknnr import GNNRegressor